ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * In case of error 1, the Client as a group member should re-join the group with all the roles needed to perform the operation in question.
 This might require the Client to first obtain a new access token and provide it to the KDC, if the current access token does not authorize to take those roles in the group.
 For operations admitted to a Client which is not a group member (e.g., an external signature verifier), the Client should first obtain a new access token authorizing to also have the missing roles.

-* In case of error 2, the Client has to obtain or self-generate a different asymmetric key pair, as aligned to the publick key algorithms, parameters and encoding used in the targeted group.
-After that, the Client should provide its new consistent public key to the KDC.
+* In case of error 2, the Client has to obtain or self-generate a different asymmetric key pair, as aligned to the publick key algorithms and parameters used in the targeted group.
+After that, the Client should provide the KDC with its new authentication credential, consistent with the format used in the targeted group and including the new public key.

 * In case of error 3, the Client should ensure to be computing its proof-of-possession evidence by correctly using the parameters and procedures defined in the used application profile of this specification.
 In an unattended setup, it might be not possible for a Client to autonomously diagnose the error and take an effective next action to address it.